System of a Down's Serj Tankian on his memoir, why a new album hasn't come since 2005

 Singer Serj Tankian describes the band in a new memoir, Down with the System, as:

 Part of the band's mission was to educate a new generation about something that happened more than a century ago — the Armenian genocide.
-The Turkish government has never acknowledged it as a genocide, and a U.S. president didn't use that term until Joe Biden in 2021.
+The Turkish government has never acknowledged it as a genocide, and a U.S. president didn't formally recognize it as genocide until Joe Biden did in 2021.

 Morning Edition host A Martinez spoke with Serj Tankian about his memoir.